Dick Biddle

-Richard L. Biddle (born November 26, 1947) is a former American football player and coach.
+Richard L. Biddle (November 26, 1947 – August 11, 2023) was an American football player and coach.
 He served as head football coach at Colgate University from 1996 through 2013, compiling a record of 137–73.
 This ranks him first at Colgate in terms of total wins and he has achieved the best winning percentage of any Colgate coach with seven or more years at the helm of the Raiders.

 Playing career

 Biddle was an all-Atlantic Coast Conference linebacker for two seasons at Duke.
 The former Blue Devil co-captain received third team Associated Press All-America honors in his senior year and was a participant in the Blue-Gray and Hula Bowl games.
 Biddle was a three-time winner of Duke's Hatchet Award, given to the most valuable player on defense.
 In his senior year he also received the Blue Devil Club Award as the senior who contributed the most to the team.
 He is a member of the All-Century Team at Duke.

-After going undrafted in the 1971 NFL Draft, Biddle signed with the Montreal Alouettes of the Canadian Football League (CFL) on May 3, 1971.
+After going undrafted in the 1971 NFL draft, Biddle signed with the Montreal Alouettes of the Canadian Football League (CFL) on May 3, 1971.
 He was released before the start of the regular season on June 23, 1971.
 Biddle signed with the Youngstown Hardhats of the Midwest Football League in 1972.
 He broke his leg in the eleventh game of the season, and missed the rest of the year.